Szhenger/see-compiler/README.md

-# SeeComplier: A Beginner-Friendly C Compiler
+# SeeComplier: A Beginner-Friendly C/C++ Compiler

-This is **SeeCompiler**, a readable and modular C compiler that translates a verified subset of the C programming language into a sequence of x86 assembly instructions.
+This is **SeeCompiler**, a readable and modular C/C++ compiler that translates a verified subset of the C/C++ programming language into a sequence of x86 assembly instructions.
 Designed for correctness, clarity and traceability, the compiler exposes each major compilation step with beginner-friendly source code and debug-friendly output.

 Created and maintained under the SZ Open Laboratory — a personal initiative focused on systems-level compilers and infrastructure.